Bellingham International Airport

 Bellingham International Airport (IATA: BLI, ICAO: KBLI, FAA LID: BLI) is three miles (5 km) northwest of Bellingham, in Whatcom County, Washington, United States.
-BLI covers 2,190 acres (886 ha) of land, and is the third-largest commercial airport in Washington.
+BLI covers 2,190 acres (886 ha) of land, and is the fourth-largest commercial airport in Washington.

-Bellingham is a low-fare alternative to Vancouver International Airport, and an estimated 65% of customers come from Canada.
+The airport, located in an unincorporated area of Whatcom County, is a low-fare alternative to Vancouver International Airport, and an estimated 65% of customers come from Canada.
 It is only 54 mi from downtown Vancouver, and only 23 mi from the Peace Arch Border Crossing, where Greater Vancouver starts.

 History

 The Works Progress Administration (WPA) began studying a potential airport for Whatcom County in late 1935 as part of a program to build airports in large Washington cities.
 A plan to build an airport west of Bellingham was endorsed by the Washington's state WPA office by the end of the year and the head office the following July.
 On October 20, 1936, Whatcom County purchased 200 acre from Charles F. Larrabee to build an airport using WPA funds.

 Construction of the airport began on October 22 under the supervision of the WPA.
 Three runways were planned, but only the first was built initially; it was 3600 ft long by 150 ft wide, and it was completed and dedicated on June 1, 1940.
 Temporary Port of Entry status was secured early, but the slow construction left it in a continually tenuous state – United Airlines would only base there if the field were safe enough for their DC-3s, and it maintained its Port of Entry status.

 In 1940, the United States Army Corps of Engineers took over the project and expanded the airport to three full runways, revetments for parking aircraft, and development of personnel quarters on 350 acre.
 The airport opened to the public on December 7, 1941, having employed hundreds of people during its construction.
 The initial runway, oriented in a northwest-to-southeast direction, was now 5000 ft long.
-The two new runways were another 5000 ft runway oriented northwest-to-southeast, and a north-south runway that had an initial length of 4400 ft but would be extended another 600 ft to cross Bakerview Road.
+The two new runways were another 5000 ft runway oriented northwest-to-southeast, and a north–south runway that had an initial length of 4400 ft but would be extended another 600 ft to cross Bakerview Road.
 Following the Attack on Pearl Harbor the same day, Whatcom County offered the use of the airport to the U.S. military, who seized it on December 10.
 During World War II the airport was used by Fourth Air Force for air defense of the Pacific Coast.
 It was later used by Air Transport Command and Air Technical Service Command as an intermediate ferrying field for Lend-Lease aircraft being flown to Alaska for subsequent transfer to the Soviet Union.